 Fiberglass is slippery when its wet.
 Our epoxy offers a tough gloss finish but is not as slippery as it provides grip to wet skin.

-Due to the inherent bonding qualities of our epoxies, application on fiberglass is very successful.
-Fiberglass linings need to be scourged with heavy grade sandpaper or grinding disks to provide more mechanical bonding strength.
-Some of our DIY clients have applied our product successfully on fiberglass and some of these pool coatings lasted 8-10 years before re-coating become necessary.
-Our oldest epoxy-coated fiberglass pool was coated in 1997 and was still in excellent condition when we visited in 2008.
+Due to the inherent bonding qualities of our specialised primer layer epoxy, application on fiberglass is very successful.
+Our product has even been proven on plastic moulded surfaces.
+Fiberglass linings only need to be scourged with heavy grade sandpaper to provide a good mechanical bond.
+Our oldest epoxy-coated fiberglass pool was coated in 1997 and was still in excellent condition when we visited the swimming pool again in 2008.

-We have found that in certain cases, people have used a very high dosage of salt resulting in very strong chlorine release.
-This can reduce the life-span of the product and thin it out quicker.
+We have found that in certain cases, people have used a very high dosage of salt.
+Over-usage of salt can reduce the life-span of the product and thin it out quicker.

 Due to the low level of algae growth and the low level of chemicals needed with an epoxy-coated pool, the minimum setting must be used on automated chlorinators.
-On normal pools, we recommend using normal HTH chlorine products or drifter packs which are quite capable of maintaining an epoxy-coated pool.
+On normal chlorinated pools, we recommend using normal HTH chlorine products, or even Blue52 and drifter packs which are quite capable of maintaining an epoxy-coated pool.

 When it comes to the lifespan of the epoxy coating or any other pool lining, the Calcium Hardness (or Total Hardness) level in conjunction with other chemical requirements like pH and Alkalinity is of utmost importance, although most pool owners are unaware of this aggressive condition that can deteriorate marblite, fiberglass or epoxy-coated swimming pools.